 You are thrust into the first world of the game shortly after character creation and begin making your decisions.
 Conversations are usually large branching dialogue trees where you choose how your character responds.
 This is often true even with characters not central to any story-line, such as a random bartender.

-Your choices can influence your quests, reputation and even the fates of other characters and groups.
+Your choices can influence your quests, reputation, and even the fates of other characters and groups.
 The Outer Worlds features multiple endings.
 You gain experience points for performing nearly every action in the game.
-When you level up, you can distribute points in your various skills, ranging from long guns to lying, stealth, leadership and more.
-Certain thresholds of each skill unlocks a bonus.
-For example, if you put enough points into intimidate, some foes might temporarily flee when you kill one of them.
+When you level up, you can distribute points in your various skills, ranging from long guns to lying, stealth, leadership, and more.
+Certain thresholds of each skill

 Every other level you gain a perk point.
 Perks often grant more substantial bonuses, such as increased health, or better prices when shopping.
 You can even obtain flaws while playing.

 For example, maybe you were fighting mechanicals and get prompted for the flaw, robophobia.
 It might cause you to take more damage from robots.
 You can refuse the flaw, but you gain a free perk point if you take it.
 It is an interesting and fluid system that’s implemented seamlessly into the game-play.